 How to Clean A Porcelain Sink

-Begin by rinsing the sink to wet down the bottom and sides.
-Once the bottom and sides of the sink are wet, plug the drain and sprinkle on some baking soda.
-You just need a fine layer of baking soda; no need to heap it on.
+Begin by wetting down the bottom and sides of the sink with water, then sprinkle on some baking soda.
+You just need a fine layer; no need to heap it on.

-The scratches will start to disappear and the sink will whiten up.
-You will have baking soda clumps in the sink.
+The scratches should start to disappear and the sink will whiten up.
+You may have a few baking soda clumps in the sink.
 No worries; this is normal.
 After thoroughly scrubbing with the hydrogen peroxide, rinse everything down the drain.

 As I mentioned, I tried an alternate method using equal parts Cream of Tartar and Vinegar.
 I scrubbed and scrubbed, and while it worked a little, it was nothing like the method described above.
 Here’s the process on the other side of the sink.

-- Bar Keepers Friend= $7.99 for 21 oz.- The reason I chose this particular sink cleaner is because it had a lot of great reviews and it looks like it does an amazing job.
+- Bar Keepers Friend= $11.31 for 24 oz.
+(Price on Amazon 3/27/24 at 8:33pm.
+Prices subject to change)- The reason I chose this particular sink cleaner is because it had a lot of great reviews and it looks like it does an amazing job.
 If you are interested, go for it.
-However, I am looking for a cheaper, more natural version.
+However, if you are looking for a cheaper, more natural version, see below.

 The total amount made was 3 ounces, based on 2 oz. of Baking Soda and 1 oz.
 Hydrogen Peroxide.